 A program that helps adjust the scanner to achieve stable colors and work with a printer.
 Calibration gives better scanning results and should be run whenever changing printing equipment, toner, and inks, and whenever getting poor results when printing pictures.

 A program that helps adjust the computer screen to get the best display of scanned pictures and documents.
 This program is run during installation and should be used again any time that the computer screen or the lighting around the computer is changed.

 Specification of interface to computer equipment like disks, printers, scanners etc.

 The printed circuit card that came with the scanner.
 With its driver software, the card allows the computer to talk to the scanner.
 The card is ASPI compatible with a SCSI-II output connector.

 The amount of detail contained in the dark parts of an image.
-It is desirable to maintain shadow detail, but there is a risk of decreasing overall contrast if one lightens the shadow too much in an attempt to expose additional detail.
+It is desirable to maintain shadow detail, but there is a risk of decreasing overall contrast if lightening the shadow too much in an attempt to expose additional detail.
 If an image is scanned without shadow detail, it will be impossible to regain detail using an image editing program.

 The darkest part of a picture; reproduced as black onscreen or when printed.